Eianei/game-save-sync/README.md

 - Uses public relay servers if direct LAN is not available.

 I thought of this possibility when I started using Syncthing to synchronize my Obisidian vault, and after tinkering a bit with emulators settings I ended up with this setup, which has proven reliable and scalable.

-## Imporant Considerations

-- Throughout the repository, both "Syncthing folder" or "Game Saves folder" (```~/Game\ Saves/```) will be mentioned indistictly.
-Both are the same folder and it's the folder created in Syncthing to share across devices, then other directories can be created within to each person's liking.
-More detailed diagram in [structure](structure.md).
-- There may be different and more optimal ways to reach the same conclusion, I just present what is my configuration and how to achieve synchronization between clients used to play on emulators.

 ## Peers: